-- The catch for each vessel is zero.
-If this occurs over all length-classes, it seems likely that fish of the species in question were not present in the region of this pair of sets.
-Such pairs are non-informative and thus excluded from further consideration.
-Catches of other species would, of course, not necessarily be zero. - 2.
-The catch for the Gadus Atlantica is zero but that for the Teleost non-zero.
-This could arise because of the greater efficiency of the Campelen net on the Teleost, particularly with the shorter length-classes, or because the Teleost fished on an aggregation largely missed by the Gadus Atlantica.
-In the latter case, one would expect this pattern to occur over several length-classes. - The catch for the Teleost is zero but that for the Gadus Atlantica non-zero.
-This would likely arise again over several lengthclasses, if the Gadus Atlantica fished on an aggregation largely missed by the Teleost.
-With fish present, it would be possible for the Gadus Atlantica to catch one or a few fish of, in particular, a longer length class, while the Teleost caught none of that class. - 4.
-Both vessels have non-zero catches.
+(1) The catch for each vessel is zero.
+If this occurs over all length classes, it seems likely that fish of the species in question were not present in the region of this pair of sets.
+Such pairs are noninformative and thus excluded from further consideration.
+Catches of other species will, of course, not necessarily be zero.

+(2) The catch for the Gadus Atlantica is zero but that for the Teleost non-zero.
+This could arise because of the greater efficiency of the Campelen net on the Teleost, particularly with the shorter length classes, or because the Teleost fished on an aggregation largely missed by the Gadus Atlantica.
+In the latter case, one would expect this pattern to occur over several length classes.

+(3) The catch for the Teleost is zero but that for the Gadus Atlantica non-zero.
+This would likely arise again over several length classes, if the Gadus Atlantica fished on an aggregation largely missed by the Teleost.
+With fish present, it would be possible for the Gadus Atlantica to catch one or a few fish of, in particular, a longer length class, while the Teleost caught none of that class.

+(4) Both vessels have non-zero catches.

 For the last-mentioned case, one can form, for each trawl pair, the ratio of the number caught by the Teleost to the number caught by the Gadus Atlantica.
-Recall that this was being done for a particular length class.
-Plots on normal probability paper of the empirical cumulative distribution of the logarithms of these ratios, taken over all pairs within this category (and length-class) showed most points falling on, more or less, straight lines, with occasional outliers at the upper end.
-Not much was read into a single outlier but, if there were outliers associated with the same trawl pair for a sufficient number of length-classes, this may have been evidence that the Teleost fished on an aggregation more or less missed by the Gadus Atlantica.
+Recall that this is being done for a particular length class.
+Plots on normal probability paper of the empirical cumulative distribution of the logarithms of these ratios, taken over all pairs within this category (and length class) show most points falling on, more or less, straight lines, with occassional outliers at the upper end.
+Not much should be read into a single outlier but, if there are outliers associated with the same trawl pair for a sufficient number of length classes, this may be taken as evidence that the Teleost fished on an aggregation more or less missed by the Gadus Atlantica.
 The procedure given by Aitkin and Wilson (1980) was used to identify outliers of this kind in each length class.

-There may also have been information in case (2) to assist in the identification of outliers.
+There may also be information in case (2) to assist in the identification of outliers.
 With the Gadus Atlantica catch as zero, it seems reasonable to suppose that the Teleost catch, apart from outliers, would follow a Poisson distribution.
 This means that one must also consider the cases where the Teleost catch (for the particular length class) is also zero.
-However, the number of zero Teleost catches, in general, exceeded the number that would have been expected on the basis of the nonzero frequencies.
-The zero Teleost catches were of two types.
-Some arising because there were no fish of that length class in the region of the trawl pair.
-Recall that, while trawl pairs with zero catch over all length-classes have been eliminated, there will remain trawl pairs where fish are present over a range of lengths, but not over all lengths.
-The remaining zeros would have arisen from the chance of a zero catch although fish of that length were present in the region of the trawl.
+However the number of zero Teleost catches, in general, exceeds the number that would be expected on the basis of the non-zero frequencies.
+The zero Teleost catches are of two types.
+Some arise because there are no fish of that length class in the region of the trawl pair.
+Recall that, while trawl pairs with zero catch over all length classes have been eliminated, there will remain trawl pairs where fish are present over a range of lengths, but not over all lengths.
+The remaining zeros arise from the chance of a zero catch although fish of that length are present in the region of the trawl.
 These would be, so to speak, the real Poisson zeros.

-To deal with the above situation, we introduced the "mixed delta Poisson" distribution.
-We define:
+To deal with the above situation, we introduce the "mixed delta Poisson" distribution.
+We define

 $$P(Y < 0) = 0$$

-$$P(Y = 0) = \delta + (1 - \delta) f(0)$$
+$$P(Y = 0) = \delta + (1 - \delta)f(0)$$

-$$P(Y = i) = (1 - \delta) f(i), i > 0$$
+$$P(Y = i) = (1 - \delta)f(i), \quad i > 0$$